JustCasuallyJames/Graphing-Calculator/README.md

 # Graphing-Calculator
-A fully functioning graphing calculator where it can display complex trigonometric functions.
+A fully functioning graphing calculator where it can display complex trigonometric functions